MyPureCloud/developer-center-blog/source/2018-10-25-authorized-org-switching/index.html.md

 ## Switching back to home organization

 When logged into an organization that isn't the user's home org, you might want to provide the option to switch back to their home organization.
-This is done in both the Genesys Cloud client and Developer Tools by providing a button in the top right corner to switch.
+This is done in both the Genesys Cloud client and Developer Tools by clicking the current user profile and Switch to Org Trust.

 ![Developer Tools](homeorg.jpg)